Exterior Detailing Standard Operating Procedure

 Finishing Touches

-• Dress tires, inner fenders, and exterior plastics.
+Dress tires, inner fenders, and exterior plastics.

-• Remove or level product thoroughly.
+Remove or level the product thoroughly.

-• Clean all exterior glass.
+Clean all exterior glass.

-• Final wipe on wheels and tires.
+Perform a final wipe on wheels and tires.

-• Use a quick detailer for a last surface wipe, then pull the car out of the bay.
+Use a quick detailer for a last surface wipe, then pull the car out of the bay.

 Not finding what you're looking for?
 Contact Us Directly